Finaps/EventSourcing/README.md

         if (Balance < 0) throw new InvalidOperationException("Not enough funds");
     }

-    // Convenience method for creating this account public void Create(string name, string iban) => Add(new BankAccountCreatedEvent { Name = name, Iban = iban });
+    // Convenience Command for creating this account public void Create(string name, string iban) => Add(new BankAccountCreatedEvent { Name = name, Iban = iban });

-    // Convenience method for depositing funds to this account public void Deposit(decimal amount) =>
+    // Convenience Command for depositing funds to this account public void Deposit(decimal amount) =>
         Add(new FundsDepositedEvent { Amount = amount });

-    // Convenience method for withdrawing events from this account public void Withdraw(decimal amount) =>
+    // Convenience Command for withdrawing funds from this account public void Withdraw(decimal amount) =>
         Add(new FundsWithdrawnEvent { Amount = amount });
 }